Convert, repair, and reshape TSV (Tab-Separated Values) in seconds.

 TSV → SQL generator emits batched

-INSERT statements for PostgreSQL, MySQL, SQLite, or SQL Server, with optional
+INSERT statements for PostgreSQL, MySQL, SQLite, or SQL Server, and

 Looking at a TSV

 Tabs aren't visible — so a TSV with one stray space-vs-tab swap looks fine in a text editor and breaks in every parser.
 The TSV viewer renders the file as a clean table so the shape is obvious at a glance, and the validator calls out ragged rows by line number.
-Stats gives you count / nulls / unique / min / max / mean per column — a quick sanity check before you ingest a file.
+Stats gives you count / nulls / unique / min / max / mean per column, value counts shows the real categories in a column and the typos hiding among them, and TSV diff compares two files as tables rather than as lines — so you find out which cell changed, not just which row.
+To edit by hand without Excel silently converting your IDs to dates, use the grid editor.

 Filter rows takes a small expression syntax